Edward03YT/EdwardJS/README.md

 - **🎨 Advanced Rendering** – Uses functions such as `Render.Text` and `Render.Line` to draw visual elements.
 - **🔗 Interaction with Onetap API** – Accesses entity positions and other relevant game data.
 - **⚡ Performance Optimizations** – Efficient code for smooth performance in CS:GO.

-## Installation 🛠️
-1. 🔗 Go to the Onetap.su platform and open the script section.
-2. 📂 Create a new script and copy the contents of the `Edward03.js` file.
-3. ▶️ Save and run the script.

-## Usage 🎮
-- ✅ Activate the script from the Onetap menu.
-- ⚙️ You can adjust settings according to your preferences.

-## Contributions 🤝
-If you have suggestions or improvements, feel free to make a pull request or open an issue on GitHub.

-## License 📜
-This project is licensed under the MIT License.
-You are free to use and modify the code as long as you retain the original notices.

-## Features 🔥

 - 🟢 **VISUAL ESP/EDIT functions**
 - 🎛 **Keybind editor**
 - 📊 **Visual indicators**